 3. Flush

-Before you do anything, close the stop tap and turn off the mains – and then pull that chain or press that flush button.
+Before you do anything, close the stop tap, turn off the mains, and then pull that chain or press the flush button.
 Before removing the old one and putting in a replacement toilet cistern, it will have to be empty – or it will get rather messy.

 4. Remove The Old One